denysdovhan/wtfjs/README.md

 [...[...'...']].length // -> 3
 ```

-Obviously, we can spread and wrap the elements of array as many times as we want:
+Obviously, we can spread and wrap the elements of an array as many times as we want:

 ```js
 [...'...']                 // -> [ '.', '.', '.' ]